yanivnizan/knowledge-base/src/documents/unity/store/Store_Events.html.md

 StoreEvents.OnGoodBalanceChanged += onGoodBalanceChanged;

 public void onGoodBalanceChanged(VirtualGood good, int balance, int amountAdded) {
-    // virtualCurrency is the virtual good that its balance was changed
+    // virtualCurrency - the virtual good whose balance was changed
-    // balance is the balance of the currency after the change
+    // balance - the balance of the currency after the change
-    // amountAdded is the amount that was added to the currency balance
+    // amountAdded - the amount that was added to the currency balance
     //    (in case the number of currencies was removed this will be a negative value)

     // ... your game specific implementation here ...